-Author and translator specialised in WW2 narrative non-fiction.
+Author and translator specialised in WW2 narrative non-fiction, in particular personal stories and family history.
 Published written books:

 Looking for Uncle Joop: A Long-Lost Story from Nazi-Occupied Holland (London: Ashgrove Publishing, 2017), published in Dutch as Het tweede schot: Een familieverhaal uit bezet Friesland (The Netherlands: Bornmeer Noordboek, 2019).